A Little Chaos-2014

 Until then, it is largely a bore and slow-paced.

-Starring Kate Winslet and Alan Rickman, who also directs the film, A Little Chaos is a good film with beautiful period piece costumes to marvel over, and looks and feels great, but misses the mark with a lack of balancing the momentum throughout the length of the film.
+Starring Kate Winslet and Alan Rickman, who also directs the film, A Little Chaos is a good film with beautiful period piece costumes to marvel over, and feels great, but misses the mark with a lack of balancing the momentum throughout the length of the film.

-It is also largely fictionalized, which makes viewing it a bit less enjoyable.
+It is also largely fictionalized, making the viewing less enjoyable.

 A period drama set at the gorgeous Versailles in France, the period in the late 1600s when King Louis XIV of France is in power and lives on the illustrious estate.
-Landscaper, Andre Le Notre, hires unconventional gardener Sabine (Winslet) to create one of the gardens.

 Sabine is progressive and does not live in the past.
-Rather, she has ideas of creating a unique pattern.
+Rather, she has ideas for creating a unique pattern.
 Sabine is instructed to incorporate a wonderful fountain within the garden.
 She faces hostility from staff members for simply being a woman and they refuse to work for her.
-Others admire her creativity.

-As the plot unfolds, Sabine has romantic feelings for Andre, a man trapped in a loveless marriage with Francoise, and they begin a tender courtship.
-Sabine is haunted by past events and frequently hears a little girl’s cries in her dreams.
+Sabine is haunted by the past and frequently hears cries in her dreams.
 The audience does not know what her past life was, only that she is widowed.

 The final act of the film brings everything together nicely.
-We learn Sabine’s past and her suggested dalliance with Andre comes to fruition.
+We learn about Sabine’s past and her suggested dalliance with Andre comes to fruition.

-After the film, I was left thinking how exceptional the film was, but then remembered the majority of it had dragged.
+After the film, I was left thinking how exceptional it was, but then remembered the majority of it had dragged.

-The theme of A Little Chaos is class systems, feminism, and societal views.
-At first, snubbed by some for being a commoner, Sabine slowly is accepted by the royal figures, including the King himself, who Sabrine humorously mistakes for the gardener at one point.
-Ideally, it would have been lovely if a woman had been hired at the time to create the garden.
+The themes of A Little Chaos are class systems, feminism, and societal views.
+At first, snubbed by some for being a commoner, Sabine slowly is accepted by the royal figures, including the King himself, whom Sabrine humorously mistakes for the gardener at one point.

-Sadly, events did not happen this way, but rather, it is someone’s fantasy.
+Sadly, events do not happen this way but is someone’s fantasy.

-A Little Chaos has great potential and looks beautiful- my main complaint is for most of the film nothing much happens.
+A Little Chaos (2014) has great potential and looks beautiful- my main complaint is for most of the film nothing happens.

 Also disappointing is that the film was not filmed at the historical Versailles, nor was it even shot in France.
 Every exterior scene was filmed in England.